-Meet Prince Igor, the ill-fated Epic Bastion of Medieval Russia (Primary text on reserve; "Holy War" Chapter from Medieval Mythology distributed as handout):
+Meet Prince Igor, the ill-fated Epic Bastion of Medieval Russia (Russian Chapter from Medieval Mythology):

 Who is credited with the conversion of Russia to Christianity?
 In what year did this conversion take place?
 What is the great epic of Medieval Russian Literature?
 In what year was it composed?
 What military campaign does it chronicle?
 In what year did that campaign take place?